Copper Mountain Mining (TSE:CMMC) Price Target Raised to C$5.50

-Copper Mountain Mining (TSE:CMMC) had its target price increased by Cormark from C$3.75 to C$5.50 in a report published on Tuesday morning, Analyst Ratings Network reports.
-They currently have an outperform rating on the stock.
+Copper Mountain Mining (TSE:CMMC) had its target price increased by Haywood Securities from C$5.00 to C$5.50 in a research note released on Wednesday morning, BayStreet.CA reports.

 Copper Mountain Mining Company Profile